Infineon/ota-update/README.md

 - The OTA Agent provides a callback mechanism to report stages of connect, download percentage, and errors.
 The application can override the default OTA Agent behavior for each step, or stop the current download during the callback.

 Once the application starts the OTA agent, the OTA agent will contact the MQTT Broker/HTTP server at the defined intervals to check whether an update is available.
 If available, the update will be downloaded.
 If the `reset_after_complete` flag was set in the agent parameters, the OTA Agent will automatically reset the device.
-On the next system reset, MCUBootApp will perform the update.
+On the next system reset, Bootloader will perform the update.

+## 5. Bootloader Support
+Starting from the 4.0 version of the ota-update library, the library is now fully separated from the MCUBootloader.
+This means that it can function independently and work with any bootloader, as long as the required OTA update handling storage APIs are implemented and registered with OTA agent by the user.

+### 5.1 MCUBootloader Support

+MCUBootloader is a secure bootloader for 32-bits microcontrollers and users should build it outside of the user OTA application.
+It is programmed separately to the device before flashing the user OTA application and is not updated for the life of the device.

+To support MCUBootloader based OTA using ota-update library, User can implement his own storage operation callbacks to handle upgrade image or can make use of *ota-bootloader-abstraction* library.

+*ota-bootloader-abstraction* library has below support.
+- Template flashmaps for PSoC6, 20829, and XMC7200 platforms.
+- Template linker files for GCC_ARM, ARM, and IAR toolchains.
+- Storage operation callback APIs to handle MCUBootloader based upgrade image.
+- Prebuild and Postbuild scripts for generating and signing MCUBootloader based BOOT and UPGRADE image of an OTA Application.

+Refer *ota-bootloader-abstraction* library [Readme](https://github.com/Infineon/ota-bootloader-abstraction/blob/master/README.md) for enabling MCUBootloader support.

+### 5.2 Other bootloader Support

+- Starting from the 4.0 version of the *ota-update*, library can function independently and work with any bootloader.
+- Library user needs to implement OTA update handling storage API callbacks defined in 'cy_ota_storage_interface_t'.
+Refer to "\<ota-update library\>include/cy_ota_api.h" for syntaxes and details.
+- Register these storage API callbacks with OTA agent while starting OTA agent.
+- OTA agent of *ota-update* library downloads upgrade image of OTA application and calls registered storage API callbacks for handling downloaded upgrade image.
+- User can make use of sample scripts for hosting UPGRADE image.
+These scripts are available in "\<ota-update library\>scripts/".
+- Once required bootloader support is added, User can choose PUSH/PULL model to upgrade image on device.

 ## 6. Example Update Sequence Using BLE (PUSH Model)